 New moms who hold a professional career.
 The last thing you need is one more person telling you what to do.
 Trust me, I won’t do that.
 I’ll be your coach, harnessing the expertise you have for your own life and helping you forward into everyday awesomeness.

 Are you transitioning into a new role, developing a new project, or leading a new team at your 8am – 5pm?
 Or, do you have a new home team needing you from 5pm-8am?

 I’m the everyday awesomeness coach.

 Whatever transition stage you are in I believe that everyday really can, and should, be awesome.
-Reach out to me at firstname.lastname@example.org to get started with coaching.
+Fill out my contact form to get started with coaching.